akikoogawa7/RHS-Neural-Network/README.md

 Time taken: 15 minutes
 ### Next Steps
 - Apply more image augmentation
-- Decrease learning rate
-- Train with more images / larger dataset
 - Increase CNN layers
 - Should use GPU framework
+- Train with more images / larger dataset for each class.
+Could use web scraper to collect more images of the same plants